KEE gold tester: review and detailed information

 I am wary of recommending new electronic gold testers, having tried a few that looked promising but turned out to be unreliable.
 As the leading specialists in gold testing, we evaluate any new tester very thoroughly, carrying out hundreds of tests, before we decide to sell it.

-I once sold a make that was fully computerised and really sophisticated, but whenever I was at an exhibition didn't like demonstrating it.
-I knew it wouldn't always work the first time and that if you repeated a test, you often got different results.
-Not so with the Kee tester!
-It works first time, the results are accurate and consistent, I love demonstrating it.
+I once sold a make that was fully computerised but whenever I was at an exhibition didn't like demonstrating it.
+I knew it wouldn't always work the first time and that if you repeated a test, you often got different results - it was the most 'sophisticated' tester on the market but I didn't like it.
+Not so with the Kee tester.
+The kee works first time, the results are accurate and consistent, I love demonstrating it.

-- tests gold from 8ct to 22ct (the scale is marked "K" instead of "ct" because it's American)
+- tests gold from 8ct to 24ct (the scale is marked "K" instead of "ct" because it's American)

 - simple analogue meter, good reliability